ls1intum/Athena/docs/module/structure.rst

 ===========================================

 An Athena Module must provide functionality by using the provided Python decorators from the ``athena`` package.
-The module essentially just provides a set of functions that are called by the Athena framework.
+A module essentially just provides a set of functions that are called by the Athena framework.
 Any decorated function accessible through the ``__main__.py`` entry point of the module will be called by the framework.
 You can however only have exactly one function per decorator.

 Typical File Structure
 --------------------